Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 Finding the right camera has been a journey for Jarbo, who “purchased probably four different webcams” to figure out the best one for his setup.
 He uses a number of different webcams to provide multiple camera angles and hop into Discord calls while streaming, but he’s currently rocking the popular Logitech C922 as his main shooter.

 “I went expensive, I went cheap.
 I got a Sony A7.
 It overheated on me every time,” says Jarbo.
-“I kept trying to upgrade and upgrade but I think that the Logitech has done the best job for me thus far.”
+“I kept trying to upgrade and upgrade, but I think that the Logitech has done the best job for me thus far.”

 The Logitech C922 is an upgraded version of our best webcam pick in the Logitech C920, which we love for its excellent 1080p picture quality, handy companion software and affordable price.
 The C922 takes the same core design and makes it more streamer-friendly, with a 60 frame-per-second recording option for extra-smooth video as well as three months of XSplit Premium broadcasting software.